 During the 90-minute follow-up sessions, the subjects will be encouraged to describe their experiences during the experimental sessions and to express freely any thoughts, feelings, questions or concerns they have.
-Subjects will also be asked to indicate whether they believe they received MDMA or placebo at each follow-up session.
+The WAI, the measure of quality of working alliance administered during the second non-experimental therapy session, will be administered again at each of the two therapy follow-up sessions.
+Subjects will also be asked to indicate whether they believe they received MDMA or placebo at each followup session.
 The primary purpose of these sessions will be to support the subject in further processing, understanding and integrating the experience.
 It will also be an opportunity for the therapists to gather information, in an unstructured format, about the effects of MDMA or placebo and to evaluate whether the blind was maintained for subjects in either condition.